Hunter Yurachek - - Arkansas Razorbacks

-Last year, Razorback Athletics turned in one of the most successful years in school history, including a program-best, eighth-place finish in the 2020-21 Learfield IMG Directors’ Cup.
-Arkansas’ previous best finish was 14th in the competition that tracks the nation’s most successful intercollegiate athletics programs.
+In 2020-21, Razorback Athletics earned a then program-best eighth place finish in the 2020-21 Learfield Directors’ Cup.
+Arkansas’ previous best finish, prior to 2020-21, was 14th in the competition that tracks the nation’s most successful intercollegiate athletics programs.

 Meanwhile, Razorback student-athletes combined for a 3.25 GPA and 104 student-athletes graduated from the University of Arkansas.
 A multi-million-dollar renovation of the Randal Tyson Track Center was completed, while brand new facilities, including the $27 million J.B. and Johnelle Hunt Family Baseball Development Center and the $15 million Frank O’Mara Track and Field High Performance Center were constructed.